livegnik/2way-poc-design/01-protocol/06-access-control-model.md

 - Enforcing app and domain isolation during graph mutations and reads.
 - Producing deterministic authorization decisions based solely on local state.

-The access control model is not responsible for identity verification, signature validation, schema compilation, transport security, or sync ordering.
+The access control model is not responsible for the following:

+- Authenticate identities or verify cryptographic signatures.
+- Perform schema compilation or migration.
+- Resolve conflicts during sync.
+- Enforce rate limits or denial of service protections.
+- Persist audit logs beyond standard error reporting.

+These concerns are defined in other documents.

 ## 3. Invariants and guarantees